Fourier-Mukai and autoduality for compactified Jacobians II: Introduction

 The above Fourier-Mukai autoequivalence provides further evidence for the classical limit of the (conjectural) geometric Langlands correspondence for the general linear group $\GL_r$, as formulated by Donagi-Pantev in \cite{DP}.
 More precisely, in loc. cit. the authors conjectured that there should exist a Fourier-Mukai autoequivalence, induced by a suitable Poincar\'e sheaf, of the derived category of the moduli stack of Higgs bundles.
 Moreover, among other properties, such a Fourier-Mukai autoequivalence is expected to induce an autoequivalence of the derived category of the fibers of the Hitchin map.
-Since the fibers of the Hitchin map can described in terms of compactified Jacobians of spectral curves (see \cite[Appendix A]{MRV} and the references therein for the precise description), it is natural to expect that such a Fourier-Mukai autoequivalence should exist on each fine compactified Jacobian of a spectral curve, which has always planar singularities.
+Since the fibers of the Hitchin map can be described in terms of compactified Jacobians of spectral curves (see \cite[Appendix]{MRV2} and the references therein for the precise description), it is natural to expect that such a Fourier-Mukai autoequivalence should exist on each fine compactified Jacobian of a spectral curve, which has always planar singularities.
 Our Main Theorem shows that this is indeed the case for reduced spectral curves (i.e. over the so called regular locus of the Hitchin map), extending the result of D. Arinkin for integral spectral curves (i.e. over the so called elliptic locus of the Hitchin map).

-On the other hand, in the general case when $\ov{J}_X(\un q)$ is different from (and possibly non isomorphic to) $\ov{J}_X(\un q')$, Theorem A implies that $\ov{J}_X(\un q)$ and $\J_X(\un q')$ (which are birational Calabi-Yau singular projective varieties by what said above) are derived equivalent via a canonical Fourier-Mukai transform.
+On the other hand, in the general case when $\ov{J}_X(\un q)$ is different from $\ov{J}_X(\un q')$ (and possibly non isomorphic to it, see the examples in \cite{MRV1}), Theorem A implies that $\ov{J}_X(\un q)$ and $\J_X(\un q')$ (which are birational Calabi-Yau singular projective varieties by what said above) are derived equivalent via a canonical Fourier-Mukai transform.
 This result seems to suggest an extension to singular varieties of the conjecture of Kawamata \cite{Kaw}, which predicts that birational Calabi-Yau smooth projective varieties should be derived equivalent.

+We point out that a topological counterpart of the above result is obtained by the third author, together with L. Migliorini and V. Schende, in \cite{MSV}: any two fine compactified Jacobians of $X$ (under the same assumptions on $X$) have the same perverse Leray filtration on their cohomology.
+This result again seems to suggest an extension to (mildly) singular varieties of the result of Batyrev \cite{Bat} which says that birational Calabi-Yau smooth projective varieties have the same Betti numbers.

 As a corollary of Theorem A, we can generalize the autoduality result of D. Arinkin \cite[Thm.
 B]{arin2} for compactified Jacobians of integral curves (which extends the previous result of Esteves-Kleimann \cite{EK} for integral curves with nodes and cusps).
 In order to state our autoduality result, we need first to introduce some notation.